fireh9lly/just-the-docs-forestry/docs/sprite-editor.md

 > ### Tips for working with layers
 >
-> Every frame belonging to a layer will **always be placed at the same coordinate,** but sometimes frames might be significantly different shapes and sizes.
+> Every frame belonging to a layer will **always be placed at the same coordinate**, but sometimes frames might be significantly different shapes and sizes.
 The easiest way to handle this is to make sure that each frame _image_ has the same dimensions as your entire base sprite, even if most of the image is therefore empty.
 There is no need to worry about file size, because a large area of transparent pixels will compress virtually to nothing when the PNG is saved.
 >
 > #### "My layers are a different size to the base image and positioning them is a pain!"
 >